JNPRAutomate/JNPRAutomateDemo-Class/docs/usingpyezlibrary.md

 Python Language Syntax
 ======================

 Programming comes down to two basic concepts: data structures and algorithms.
 No matter which language you choose to use these are the fundamentals that will be used.
 A data structure is the format in which you store data.
 Each language generally has a similar set of data structures that are used such as dictionaries, a key/value type of structure.
 This is because no matter what language you use you are looking to solve similar problems.
-Some languages, such as R, have structures that are more friendly to solving its specific problems.
+Some languages, such as R (http://www.r-project.org/), have structures that are more friendly to solving its specific problems.
 In the case of R it has advanced matrices that are used for multidimensional data.
 The goal of a language is to give the programmer flexibility and yet help them solve problems in an easy manner.

 Once you have your data or data structures defined then we need to go about using them.
 Data is read, manipulated, removed, and created throughout a program.
 An algorithm is defined as a formula or procedure for solving a problem.
 Or in simpler terms how we interact with the data.
 When you have a program it usually takes some sort of data into it to solve a specific problem.
 In the case of automation we take in data structures such as the Junos config and then use that data in various ways.
 We may manipulate the data or config, provide a report or output the data, or even remove elements and commit the change back to the Junos device.